Air India crash: Not easy to ‘accidentally’ cut off fuel switches, expert says

 Of his general thoughts on the preliminary report, he said the authors have been “very careful in their wording” to demonstrate they remain “open minded” about what could have happened.

+“The findings of the initial report are deeply concerning and certainly merit further scrutiny to establish the full facts around how this tragedy happened.

+“We’re continuing to speak with and advise families who’ve been affected by the Air India crash.
+Understandably, all they want is to be provided with answers.”

-The only surviving passenger was Briton Vishwash Kumar Ramesh, who previously told The Sun it was a “miracle” he was alive but felt “terrible” he could not save his brother Ajay.
+The only surviving passenger on the plane was Briton Vishwash Kumar Ramesh, who previously told The Sun it was a “miracle” he was alive but felt “terrible” he could not save his brother Ajay.

 If the final investigation takes more than a year to complete, an interim report would be issued on the anniversary of the crash, Professor Braithwaite said, adding that interim recommendations could be made at any time.